hyperknot/openfreemap/README.md

 #### load balancer script - scripts/loadbalancer

-Round Robin DNS based load balancer, script for health checking and updating records.
+A Round Robin DNS based load balancer script for health checking and updating records.
 It pushes status messages to a Telegram bot.

-Currently it's running in read-only mode, DNS updates need manual confirmation.

 ## Self hosting